-As an advocate of creativity, Eamonn has endorsed the same through his work in theatre as a director, designer, visual artist and creative educator.
+Eamonn passionately advocates creativity through his work as a director, designer, visual artist and creative educator.

 Among other galleries, Eamonn has exhibited within a group and as a solo artist at the Crawford Art College, Alliance Francaise, Cork Film Centre, The Source Arts Centre and Lismore Castle.
 As a practicing and commercial artist, Eamonn continues to use photography, film, painting and multimedia/graphic design.